CyberbuildLab/BE-OLS/CONTRIBUTING.md

 - bugs
 - visualisation or usability problems

-Include clear details, relevant links, and screenshots where useful.
+Please include clear details, relevant links, and screenshots where useful.

 ## 3. Propose a feature

-Open an issue before developing a substantial new feature.
-Please submit separate issues and pull requests for independent features so they can be reviewed individually.
+Please submit  issues for suggesting new features and include links, figures or other helpful resources to explain the requested feature in details.